 Improved Flexibility

 Your muscles are already warmed up at the end of your workout.
-Stretching at this time helps increase your range of motion in any joint of your choice (4).
-Range of motion is just a fancy way of saying how far your joint can move in a specific direction.
+Stretching at this time helps increase your range of motion in the joint or muscle of your choice (4).
+Range of motion is just a fancy way of saying how far your joint or muscle can move in a specific direction.

-This then creates a domino effect of ease of movement, and eventually, your daily tasks become easier to handle.
-So despite your age, strengthening your muscles will always be a good thing to do.
+This creates a domino effect of ease of movement and your daily tasks eventually become easier to handle.
+So regardless of your age, strengthening and stretching your muscles is always a good thing to do.

 Reduced Pain And Stiffness

-Sometimes your muscles will become tense or tight after a workout session.
-This can be attributed to the fact that they were most likely overworked, causing the pain.
-Studies have indicated that static stretching is effective in relieving stiffness in tight muscles (2).
+Sometimes your muscles become tense or tight after a workout session.
+This is a normal physiological process related to muscular adaptation and the short-term muscular waste products that are produced during physical activity.
+Studies have found that static stretching is effective for relieving stiffness in tight muscles (2).

-Eventually, this reduces post-workout pains in your muscles and joints, making your everyday tasks simpler and easier.
+Stretching will reduce post-workout pains in your muscles and joints and make your everyday tasks simpler and easier.

 Therapeutic Effects Of Decreased Stress

 Stretching can be great for calming your mind.
-As a result, it significantly reduces your stress levels.
-You should take your time when stretching, don’t just rush through it.
-Use the time when stretching for relaxation and meditation, making it your “me time.”
+As a result, it may significantly reduce your stress levels.
+You should take your time when stretching and not rush through it.
+Use the time when you’re stretching for relaxation and meditation and make it your “me time”.

-You can also include good breathing techniques to get the full benefits of this.
-Inhale before going into the stretch, then exhale while going into the stretch.
+You can also include good breathing techniques to get the full benefits.
+Inhale before going into the stretch, and exhale when coming out of the stretch.
 Afterward, maintain a stable breathing rate.
 Do this in your static stretching exercise and experience a calm and relaxed mind.

 Increased Performance